 For ingredients that we don’t produce on-site, we rely on our area’s extensive network of sustainable farms.
 Southeast Ohio produces an impressive bounty of organic, conscientiously-produced food.
 We can get nearly everything locally – vegetables, fruit, honey, maple syrup, mushrooms, grains, beans, dairy, meat, even our popcorn!
 The Athens Farmers Market is a treasure trove that allows us to cook and eat within our values.

 We’re developing our 16-acre property to host participants for immersive experiences in sustainable living.
-We offer week-long programs, 3-week programs, and full-semester programs (15 weeks).
+Beginning in 2022, we will offer week-long programs, 3-week and 6-week programs, and full-semester programs (15 weeks).
 Residential participants get to experience a lifestyle that is likely very different from their own, learn useful life skills, and earn affordable college credit*.
 With the guidance and expertise of our live-in staff, participants manage a garden, cook for each other, and work on infrastructure to produce energy.
 Students also take classes that explore how sustainability is relevant to their own academic majors, professions, and communities.
 To answer a common question, a day-in-the-life goes something like this:

 9 am – 12 pm